What you can do to help a family whose child has an eating disorder?

 - don’t blame us as parents.
-No one knows how eating disorders develop but we do know parents do not cause eating disorders, nor do patients choose them.
+No one knows exactly how eating disorders develop but we do know parents do not cause eating disorders, nor do patients choose them.

-- avoid telling us to back off or relax; eating disorders are life-threatening and difficult on all family members
+- avoid telling us to back off or relax; eating disorders are life-threatening, urgent, and difficult for all family members

 - let us make decisions with our treatment providers about the course of treatment.
 We will ask if we want your opinion or to help us with research.

 - help out with other children as they will need more attention during this time.
 Volunteer to take them on a bike ride, to a movie, out for dinner or for a weekend sleepover.